rtmigo/vien_py/README.md

 So only the local name of the project directory matters.
 And all the virtual environments are in `$HOME/.vien`.

-You can set the directory where `vien` places the virtual environments.
-By default, it's `$HOME/.vien`.
-If you're not happy with this, you can define the environment variable `VIENDIR`:
+If you're not happy with the default, you can define the environment variable `VIENDIR`:
 ```bash
 $ export VIENDIR="/x/y/z"
 ```